A sobering thought

 This week’s blog is by Club Soda member Sarah, with a frank take on her relationship with alcohol.
-You can keep up to date with Sarah here.

 I have a dependency on alcohol